-The calculation agent will determine, in its sole discretion, the Initial Reference Stock Price, the Barrier Price and the Call Price and/or the manner of valuation of the substitute stock.
+The calculation agent will determine, in its sole discretion, the Initial Stock Price, the coupon barrier and the Trigger Price and/or the manner of valuation of the substitute stock.
 The calculation agent will have the right to make such adjustments to the calculation of the individual stock performance as it determines in its sole discretion are necessary to preserve as nearly as possible our and your relative economic position prior to the reorganization event.